abovewisdom/migraineapp/README.md

 * [Django](https://www.djangoproject.com/) - The web framework used
 * [Bulma](https://bulma.io/) - The css framework used
+* [pgAdmin 4](https://www.pgadmin.org/) - UI for Database Configuration
 * [Postgres](https://www.postgresql.org/) - Database
 * [Docker](https://www.docker.com/) - Used to make development/deployment easier.

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+For now this repo is a private project and I don't plan on others being interested in contributing.
+If you are interested or have questions please open an Issue on Github.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+TODO: I plan on using [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors